YunoHost-Apps/glowingbear_ynh/README.md

 Glowing Bear for YunoHost
 -------------------------

 This is the "Glowing Bear" app that runs in your browser (javascript required) and allows you to connect to a remote WeeChat IRC client instance.
-In order to make use of it you need the connection credentials (i.e. host, port, password) for your WeeChat instance.
+In order to make use of it you need to provide the connection credentials for the WeeChat instance (i.e. host, port and password).

 For more information please check